sendgrid/docs/source/User_Guide/Settings/dedicated_ip_addresses.md

 Warming Up a Dedicated IP Address
 {% endanchor %}

-For more information on warming up an IP Address, see [Warming up IPS]().ß
+For more information on warming up an IP Address, see [Warming up IPS]().

 {% anchor h2 %}
 Additional Resources